Hiroki Sakai: Senior

 In May 2018, Sakai was named in Japan's preliminary squad for the FIFA World Cup in Russia.
 Eventually, he made it to the final cut of the 23 men squad.
-Sakai made his World Cup debut against Colombia in Matchday 1 of the Group Stage, where he played the whole game, in a 2–1 win.
+Sakai made his World Cup debut against Colombia in Matchday 1 of the Group Stage, starting the whole game, in a 2–1 win.
+He started the next two matches for Samurai Blue, and eventually qualifying for the knockout stage, due to receiving fewer yellow cards than Senegal, becoming the only Asian team to do so in the 2018 World Cup.
+Sakai started in the match against Belgium in the round of 16 match, as Japan was knocked out of the tournament after losing 3–2.